The History of the Gibson J-45

 Ebony Black

-Based on the Gibson logo design on the pickguard, the coloring, and the bridge specifications, this instrument was determined to be a 1968 model.
+Based on the Gibson logo design on the pickguard, the color scheme, and the bridge specifications, this instrument is identified as a 1968 model.

 Cherry Red

-This individual also has a four-piece body top.
-The cherry red has faded over time, resulting in a lighter, "cherry blossom"-like color.
+You can see that this one also has a four-piece top.
+The cherry red has faded over time, giving it a pale, "cherry" color.

-The pickguard is a screw-on white model without the Gibson logo.
-Originally, the screws were also coated in white paint, but this coating has peeled off, exposing the metal.
+The pickguard is a white, screw-mounted type without the Gibson logo.
+Originally, the screws were also painted white, but the paint has peeled off, exposing the metal.

 Ebony Black

-Based on the serial number engraved on the back of the head, this unit was manufactured in 1968.
+Based on the serial number stamped on the back of the headstock, this is a 1968 model.

-A stately ebony color.
-The pickguard is a screw-on white model without the Gibson logo.
-The texture, yellowed with age, is simply irresistible.
+It features a striking ebony finish.
+The pickguard is a white, screw-mounted type without the Gibson logo.
+The yellowed patina from age is simply irresistible.

-The bridge is down-bow.
-This specification becomes visible starting from the 1968 serial date.
+The bridge is a Downberry.
+This specification began appearing with the 1968 serial dates.

-And this 1968 Downberry Bridge J-45 Ebony Black is the same model as the "No. 1" guitar Kazuyoshi Saito uses as his main instrument.
-He removes the saddle screws and uses it with the saddle flush against the body.
+And this 1968 J-45 Ebony Black with the Downberry bridge has the exact same specs as the "No. 1" model that Kazuyoshi Saito uses as his main guitar.
+He actually removed the saddle screws and uses it with the saddle glued directly to the bridge.

-Based on the serial number engraved on the back of the head, this unit was manufactured in 1969.
+Based on the serial number engraved on the back of the headstock, this is a 1969 model.

-Structural features include the down-bow bridge introduced in 1968, a 43mm nut width, an enlarged bridge plate, and an L-shaped neck block—specifications characteristic of the transitional period leading into the 1970s.
+In terms of structural features, this model features a Downberry bridge—introduced in 1968—along with a 43mm nut width, an enlarged bridge plate, and an L-shaped neck block, reflecting the transitional specifications characteristic of the early 1970s.

-The bridge plate is made of rosewood.
-Maple is sometimes used for this size, so the wood used may vary by individual piece.
+Rosewood is used for the bridge plate.
+Since maple is sometimes used even for this size, the wood used may vary by individual instrument.

-Even so, the size is large.
-Such structural changes can also be seen in Martin guitars from the same period.
+It is certainly a large size.
+Similar structural changes can be seen in Martin guitars from the same period.

-Martin changed the bridge plate material from maple to rosewood in 1968, and in 1969, its size was also increased.
+Martin switched the bridge plate material from maple to rosewood in 1968, and increased its size in 1969.

 (1942–1969)

-※This is statistical data and is provided for reference purposes only.
+*Please note that this is statistical data and is provided for reference only.

-If you have encountered or possess any irregular or special specifications, please provide information to the email address below.
+If you have "seen" or "own" any irregular or special models, please send the information to the email address below.

 1940s